docker/docs/ee/ucp/interlock/architecture.md

 * **Interlock-proxy**: This is a proxy/load-balancing service that handles the requests from the outside world.
 By default this service is a containerized NGINX deployment.
-* **Interlock-extension**: This service monitors changes in your services and generates the configuration used by the proxy service.
+* **Interlock-extension**: This is a helper service that generates the configuration used by the proxy service.
 * **Interlock**: This is the central piece of the layer 7 routing solution.
 It uses the Docker API to monitor events, and manages the extension and proxy services.